 Born digital state publications are available from the Library of Virginia’s State Publications Depository Program.
 It provides the citizens of the commonwealth with free access to publications produced by state government agencies, boards, commissions and other government entities.
 The Library of Virginia collects and distributes publications to designated depository libraries around the state, and maintains a digital repository for electronic government publications.

-The Library of Virginia’s Kaine Email Project makes the email records from the administration of Governor Timothy M. Kaine, Virginia’s 70th governor (2006–2010) accessible online.
-Users can search and view email records from the Governor’s Office and his cabinet secretaries; learn about other public records from the Kaine administration; go behind the scenes to see how the Library of Virginia made the email records available; and read what others are saying about the collection.
+The Library of Virginia’s Kaine Email Project makes the email records from the administration of Governor Timothy M. Kaine, Virginia’s 70th governor (2006–2010), accessible online.
+Users can search and view email records from the Governor’s Office and his cabinet secretaries; learn about other public records from the Kaine Administration; go behind the scenes to see how the Library of Virginia made the email records available; and read what others are saying about the collection.
 Previous posts spotlighted personal stories, transportation, the state budget and the Kaine records officers.
+This project would not have been possible without funding provided by Congress for the Library Services and Technology Act (LSTA).

 -Roger Christman, LVA Senior State Records Archivist